devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

 `systemctl disable nginx`

 This nginx service along with the package you installed in Package Management section.
-Some
+Some softwares which we might install in future may not